GettyImages-475755641.jpg

 A little bit about me…

-Outside of my role as a counselor and activist, I enjoy spending time with my family, which includes my partner and two young, energetic children, connecting with my platonic loves and other family, tapping into creative outlets, such as writing and performing music, and spending time in nature.
+Outside of my role as a therapist and “activist,” I enjoy spending time with my family, which includes my partner and two energetic children, connecting with my (related and chosen) family and my platonic loves, tapping into creative outlets, such as writing and performing music, and spending time in nature.

 My practice is heart-centered, somatically based, and community driven.

 The relationship between therapist and client is fundamental to this work and it is my privilege to provide a safe space for folks to undertake this vulnerable and often difficult journey.
-I see my role as walking alongside, honoring wisdoms and strengths, and supporting the journey back home to safety in the body and with emotions, attuned connection with others, belief in innate capacity for healing, and an embodied sense of identity, values, and needs.
+I see my role as walking alongside, honoring wisdom and strengths, and supporting a return “home” - to safety in the body and with emotions, attuned connection with others, belief in the innate capacity for healing, and an embodied sense of identity, values, and needs.

 Theoretical Lens

-I work from a client-centered, strengths-based, trauma-informed perspective, using Polyvagal Theory and a liberatory lens as the foundation for my practice.
-In session, I utilize psychoeducation, mindfulness-based techniques, Sensorimotor Psychotherapy, parts work (IFS), Feminist Theory, Needs Consciousness (NVC), Narrative and Strengths-Centered/Resilience-Centered Therapy.
+I work from a client-centered, strengths-based, trauma-informed perspective, using Sensorimotor Psychotherapy with a liberatory lens as the foundation for my practice.
+In session, I utilize psychoeducation, mindfulness-based techniques, Sensorimotor Psychotherapy, Parts Work (IFS), Feminist Theory, Needs Consciousness (NVC), and Narrative and Strengths-Centered/Resilience-Centered Therapy.

-Above all, I employ an embodied, “bottom up,” somatic approach, in which relational and bodily attunement create the conditions where healing can occur - thus, increasing the capacity to build, sustain, and rely on community.
+Above all, I employ an embodied, “bottom up,” somatic approach, in which relational and bodily attunement create the conditions where healing can occur and an increased capacity to build, sustain, and rely on community is developed.
 As the foundation for our work together, I want you to feel safe, heard, seen, and held.

 I bridge social justice and psychotherapy into a political practice focused on collective liberation.

 I work from the premise that the interplay of identity and social context fundamentally influences how we show up in the world and in relationships with others and ourselves.
-I pay close attention to the intersections of one’s identity and invite exploration of how socio-political-cultural factors impact experience.
-Bringing attention to these factors is paramount to our discovery and healing process, as much of the harm we experienced is intrinsically related to oppressive systems and narratives.
+I pay close attention to intersections of identities and invite exploration of how socio-political-cultural factors impact experience.
+Bringing attention to these factors is paramount to our discovery and healing process, as much of the harm we experience is intrinsically related to oppressive systems and narratives.
 I seek to honor each individual’s identity and story within the context of self, relationships, ancestry, and culture.

 How Can Therapy Help?